 Management performs detailed reviews of its receivables on a monthly and/or quarterly basis to assess the adequacy of the allowances based on historical and current trends and other factors affecting credit losses and to determine if any impairment has occurred.
 A receivable is impaired when it is probable that all amounts related to the receivable will not be collected according to the contractual terms of the agreement.
 Additions to the allowances for doubtful accounts are maintained through adjustments to the provision for credit losses, which are charged to current period earnings; amounts determined to be uncollectable are charged directly against the allowances, while amounts recovered on previously charged-off accounts increase the allowances.
 Net charge-offs include the principal amount of losses charged-off as well as charged-off interest and fees.
 Recovered interest and fees previously charged-off are recorded through the allowances for doubtful accounts and increase the allowances.
 Finance receivables are assessed for charge-off when an account becomes 120 days past due and are charged-off typically within 60 days of asset repossession.
-Contract receivables related to equipment leases are generally charged-off when an account becomes 150 days past due, while contract receivables related to franchise finance and van leases are generally charged-off upon notification that the associated debt is not being reaffirmed or, in any event, no later than 180 days past due.
+Contract receivables related to franchise finance and van leases are generally charged-off up to 180 days past the asset return date.
+For finance and contract receivables, customer bankruptcies are generally charged-off upon notification that the associated debt is not being reaffirmed or, in any event, no later than 180 days past due.